cjungmann/th/README.md

 with which I may replace it.

 ## Dictionary

+This part is no longer attempted.
+The Makefile still includes instructions for downloading this information, and the files that help interpret the source are still included in the repository.

 Grouping synonyms by part of speech (ie noun, verb, adjective, etc.) has potential to be useful, as well.
 The first problem is in identifying